 Project work: We collaborated with 5 farmers to learn about farm operations and advise on stewardship actions for nesting Bobolink, Eastern Meadowlark, and Grasshopper Sparrow.
 We mapped territories of breeding birds and found nests to provide information about bird locations to farmers.
 Farmers explained their plans for grazing and hay harvest, enabling us to identify opportunities for stewardship actions that fit within farm operations.
 The goal of stewardship actions was to provide some nesting areas for birds on farms, understanding that necessary hay harvest and grazing would occur elsewhere on farms and impact nests.
-We also surveyed the abundance and breeding activity of grassland birds at the Grey-Dufferin Community Pasture to learn more about the impacts of grazing on nesting grassland birds.

 Conservation implications: On each farm, we developed a strategy with farmers to protect nesting birds (Bobolink, Eastern Meadowlark, Grasshopper Sparrow), where possible, from impacts of hay harvest and grazing.
 Stewardship actions included (1) delaying grazing and hay harvesting until birds finished nesting, (2) adding fencing to exclude grazing livestock from nests, and (3) grazing fields briefly and lightly after breeding territories were established in late May and not again until after birds finished nesting.
 Our collaboration with farmers reinforced the reality that normal hay harvest and livestock grazing during the nesting season will inadvertently destroy nests.
 Stewardship actions implemented for this project can serve as examples for other farmers interested in managing some areas to minimize impacts on ground-nesting birds, providing habitat where nests are more likely to successfully fledge young.